ImageMagick/Usage-Markdown/resize/index.md

 [![\[IM Text\]](earth_lights_colorspace.png)](earth_lights_colorspace.png)

 As you can see the 'lights' in the images are much much brighter as they are not so heavilly influenced by the non-linear colorspace of the source image.
-Though most images do not have as great a impact as can be seen in the above, it is present, and can have many effects.
+Though most images do not have as great an impact as can be seen in the above, it is present, and can have many effects.

 The same correct colorspace handling also applies to the use of distort (elliptical filter), image blurring, and can have great effects on image quantization, dithering and ordered dithering.
 This is looked at in detail in resampling filters.